SkyeYXL/ecs/intl.en-US/Network/Network FAQ.md

 ## How do I disable the public NIC of an ECS instance?

 -   Linux instance
-    1. Run the `ifconfig` command to view the public NIC name of the instance.
+    1. Run the `ifconfig` command to view the name of the public NIC of the instance.
     2. Run the `ifdown` command to disable the public NIC.
 For example, if the name of the public NIC is `eth1`, enter `ifdown eth1`.

-        **Note:** You can run the ifup command to re-enable the NIC.
+        **Note:** You can also run the ifup command to re-enable the NIC.
 For example, if the name of the public NIC is `eth1`, enter `ifup eth1`.

 -   Windows instance
     1. In Command Prompt, run the `ipconfig` command to view information about the public NIC.